Whats Wrong with Economics

 Consequences if one accepts the idea of “fake” investments

 Firstly, and most important, is that within the economy as a whole, there is an acute and chronic shortage of demand.
 In the traditional model, income that is spent and income that is invested add up to the total income so the demand for products appears to equal, roughly, the supply of them.
-But, money invested in “fake” investments is money that is not being used to buy products that have been produced.
+But money invested in “fake” investments is money that is not being used to buy products that have been produced.
 This means that the money being spent to buy goods directly or by “real” investment is less than the total value of the goods produced.
 This is the deficiency in demand.
 This deficient demand creates a constant pressure on employers to drive down wages.
-This is the prime cause of inequalities in the distribution of wealth and the poverty it causes.
+This is a major cause of unemployment and the inequalities in the distribution of wealth and the poverty it causes.

 Secondly, “fake” investments are, by their very nature, made in things that are risk free, for example, existing houses or established businesses.
 On the other hand, “real” investments are risky.
 They often involve new processes or technologies that are difficult for the investor to evaluate.
 If they go wrong the entire investment may have to be written off.
 The result is that, overall, “fake” investments become far more rewarding than “real” investments.